-All too often, students fall through the social safety net.
-It is not reasonable that students have to pay for their own sick leave.
+Students all too often fall through the social safety net.
+It is not reasonable for students to have to pay for their own sick leave.

-For the first time since the corona pandemic, the Nordic and Baltic national student organizations will now meet during the Nordic Chairs' Meeting, NOM, in Gothenburg.
-Between October 20-23, 50 students gather to exchange experiences and learn more about students' work environment and mental health.
+For the first time since the coronavirus pandemic, the Nordic and Baltic national student organizations will meet at the Nordic Chairs' Meeting, NOM, in Gothenburg.
+Between October 20-23, 50 students will gather to exchange experiences and learn more about student work environments and mental health.
 These are topics that have gained particular relevance during the pandemic.

-Swedish students suffer from mental illness to a greater degree than professionals of the same age, according to the Public Health Agency.
-According to CSN, financial stress is a contributing factor to students' mental illness.
+Swedish students suffer from mental health problems to a greater extent than their peers in the workforce, according to the Swedish Public Health Agency.
+According to CSN, financial stress is a contributing factor to students' mental health problems.
 Students already have small financial margins.
-At the same time, as a part-time sick leave student, you can only receive study funds for the time you are studying - not for the time you are ill.
-In practice, this means that students need to pay for their sick time out of their own pocket.
+At the same time, as a part-time sick leave student, you can only receive study funds for the time you are studying – not for the time you are sick.
+In practice, this means that students need to pay for their sick leave out of their own pocket.

 Several government investigations have come to the same conclusion.
-The possibility for students to be on sick leave part-time should be introduced.
-It was pleasing to see that a majority of the parties in SFS electoral compass supported the proposal that students should have the option of part-time sick leave.
+The possibility for students to be on part-time sick leave should be introduced.
+It was gratifying to see that a majority of the parties in SFS election compass supported the proposal that students should have the opportunity to take part-time sick leave.

-The grace period is another aspect.
-During the pandemic, the retirement allowance was re-debated when it was temporarily removed for professionals.
-At the same time, students have a waiting period of 30 days.
-This means that students need to pay for their illness with study funds during the grace period.
-What other groups are expected to mortgage themselves to afford being sick?
+The waiting period is another aspect.
+During the pandemic, the waiting period deduction was debated when it was temporarily removed for professionals.
+At the same time, students have a 30-day waiting period.
+This means that students need to pay for their sick time with student funds during the waiting period.
+Which other groups are expected to borrow to be able to afford to be sick?

-There is much to be done to reduce student mental health.
-A minimum requirement must be that the social safety nets also include students.
-Institutions of higher education should also increase the possibility of adapting studies in case of part-time sick leave and when returning to studies after a period of sick leave.
+There is much to be done to reduce students' mental health.
+A minimum requirement must be that social safety nets also include students.
+Universities should also increase the possibility of adapting studies in the event of part-time sick leave and when returning to studies after a period of sick leave.
 Students must be able to be sick without risking their finances or their studies.
-It is a prerequisite to being able to be rehabilitated more quickly.
+This is a prerequisite for being able to rehabilitate back more quickly.

-We now wish that the incoming government lives up to its message to student Sweden before the election, and delivers concrete change.
+We now hope that the incoming government will live up to its promises to Student Sweden before the election, and deliver concrete change.
 Introducing the possibility of part-time sick leave would be a step in the right direction towards reducing mental ill health among students.

 Linn Sword